The Huang-Yang formula for the low-density Fermi gas: upper bound: Introduction and main result

 with $k_{F}^\sigma= (6\pi^2)^{\frac{1}{3}}\rho_\sigma^{1/3}$ the Fermi momenta of the two spin components.
 In particular, the roles of $\rho_\uparrow$ and $\rho_\downarrow$ are symmetric.
 In fact, $\rho_\uparrow^{\frac{7}{3}} F\left({\rho_\downarrow}/{\rho_\uparrow}\right)=\rho_\downarrow^{\frac{7}{3}} F\left({\rho_\uparrow}/{\rho_\downarrow}\right)$ since $F(x^{-1})= x^{-7/3} F(x)$ for $x>0$.
 The explicit form of $F$ in \eqref{eq:def-F} has appeared in the physics literature in \cite{Kanno} (see also \cite{ChaWoj,Pera}).

-The Huang--Yang correction in \eqref{eq:HY} can be interpreted as the fermionic analogue of the Lee--Huang--Yang correction for the energy of a dilute Bose gas, whose validity was proved in \cite{FS-20,FS-23} (lower bound) and \cite{YY,BCS} (upper bound) (see also \cite{HHNST-23,HHST-24,FJGMOT} for extensions to the free energy at positive temperature).
+The Huang--Yang correction in \eqref{eq:HY} can be interpreted as the fermionic analogue of the Lee--Huang--Yang correction for the energy of a dilute Bose gas, in the sense that it captures the next to leading order contribution of the interactions, beyond the $\rho^2$ term.
+The validity of the Lee--Huang--Yang correction was proved in \cite{FS-20,FS-23} (lower bound) and \cite{YY,BCS} (upper bound) (see also \cite{HHNST-23,HHST-24,FJGMOT} for extensions to the free energy at positive temperature).
 In the analysis of the Bose gas, an important role is played by Bogoliubov's theory \cite{Bogoliubov-47}, where the correlation between particles is captured by unitary transformations containing quadratic expressions in the creation and annihilation operators on Fock space.
 The solution of the zero-energy scattering equation \eqref{eq: zero energy scatt eq-intro} naturally enters in these transformations.

 Our proof of Theorem \ref{thm: main up bd} is based on an adaptation of the bosonic Bogoliubov theory to Fermi systems.
 We will interpret suitable pairs of fermions as bosons, and then construct a trial state using the corresponding quasi-bosonic Bogoliubov transformations.
 This bosonization method goes back to heuristic arguments in \cite{Sawada-57,SawBruFukBro-57} in the attempt to explain the random phase approximation proposed in the 1950s \cite{BohPin-51,BohPin-52,BohPin-53,Pines-53}.
 In the context of the high-density Fermi gas, the bosonization method has been recently made rigorous to study the correlation energy in the mean-field regime \cite{BNPSS-20,BNPSS-21,BPSS-21,ChrHaiNam-23a,CHN,ChrHaiNam-24}.